-Last summer, Hurricane Harvey slammed Houston, damaging more than 204,000 homes.
+In 2017, Hurricane Harvey slammed Houston, damaging more than 204,000 homes.
 Weeks later, Hurricane Irma struck damaging about 65 percent of homes in the Florida Keys.
 Then Hurricane Maria devastated Puerto Rico, leading some 1.1 million homes to report damages.
 And those were just the worst hit locales.
-All told, last year’s big storms likely caused billions of dollars of damage to millions of homes.
-Data on this year’s storms are still coming in.
-But in one North Carolina neighborhood, Hurricane Florence destroyed all but two homes.
+All told, that year’s big storms likely caused billions of dollars of damage to millions of homes.

 These losses may not be as widely felt as the infrastructure damages that paralyze cities, or as harrowing as these storms’ death tolls.
 But home damages have a devastating and enduring impact on homeowners and renters alike.
 A year after Hurricane Harvey hit, about 10 percent of Texans who lost their homes or apartments to the storms were still displaced.